nubs/docker-arch-build/README.md

 ## Purpose
-This docker image builds on top of Arch Linux's base/devel image for the purpose of building arch packages and aurballs.
-It provides several key
+This docker image builds on top of Arch Linux's base/devel image for the purpose of building arch packages.
+It provides several key features:
-features:

 * A non-root user (`build`) for executing the image build.
 This is important to ensure that the package can be built correctly without destructively modifying the system.
-* The [pkgbuild-introspection] library including the `mkaurball`  command.
-  This makes it easy to generate the `.src.tar.gz` files to upload to AUR for your packages.
+* The [pkgbuild-introspection] library including the `mksrcinfo` and `mkaurball`  commands.
+This makes it easy to generate the `.SRCINFO` files to upload to AUR for your packages.
 * The [namcap] command is included to help validate your `PKGBUILD`'s.
 * Default docker command of `makepkg --force`.
 This is a common usecase: needing to build the package for testing.